DSprtn/GTFO_VR_Plugin/README.md

 	Note: When you save your binding SteamVR might not grab the latest action poses, in that cases just create another binding, switch to that one and switch back and it will update correctly.

+## Usage notes:

+#### CONFIGURATION

+	There are configurable options for:
+	-	Experimental performance tweaks
+	-	Left handed mode
+	-	No VR controller mode
+	- 	IRL Crouching detection
-	There are configurable options for experimental performance tweaks, left handed mode, no VR controller mode and IRL crouching detection in a config file which is created after starting the game at least once with the VR mod installed.
+	They can be found in a config file which is created after starting the game at least once with the VR mod installed.
 It can be found under "GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg"

-## Usage notes:

 #### PERFORMANCE